vippsas/vipps-psp-api/vipps-psp-api.md

 resulting performance hit, we chose to defer these into a nightly batch job.

 Because of this, the updated status is only visible in Vipps the next day.

+**Please note:** The batch update is _not_ run in the test environment, as there are some technical details preventing it from bein run in the same way as in the production environment.

 ## Cancelling pending transactions